TuringGpt/Dashboard_Clone/envs/hr/tools/interface_5/policy.md

-# HR Policy - Benefits, Leave & Compliance
+# HR Policy - Benefits and Leave

 ## Introduction
 This document defines the operational guide for an HR Payroll automation agent.
 It is designed for single-turn execution: each procedure must be self-contained and completed in one interaction.